 • Qualify for a SAH or SHA grant (see above)

-• Temporarily living in a family member’s home that needs modifications to accommodate your needs.
-(TRA grantees don’t have to own the home.)
+• Living temporarily in a family member’s home you need to modify to accommodate your needs (You don’t have to be the homeowner to get the grant.)

-• Great for: Veterans who require home modifications in their home or someone else’s home
+Veterans who require modifications in their home or someone else’s home

 Housing Choice Voucher (HCV) Homeownership Program

-HUD’s Housing Choice Voucher (HCV) Homeownership program allows eligible recipients to use their voucher to help supplement homeownership costs and mortgage payments.
-Recipients with disabilities may be exempt from certain income and employment requirements that apply to non-disabled recipients.
+The HUD Housing Choice Voucher (HCV) Homeownership program helps eligible recipients become homeowners by allowing them to use their vouchers to contribute to homeownership costs and mortgage payments.
+Recipients with disabilities may be exempt from certain income and employment requirements that apply to recipients not living with a disability.

 • Complete a public housing agency (PHA) counseling program

-Aside from loans and grants, some organizations build accessible homes specifically adapted for people with disabilities.
+Aside from loans and grants, some organizations build accessible homes adapted for people with disabilities.

 Habitat For Humanity

-Habitat for Humanity is a global nonprofit that connects volunteers with families who need affordable housing to build homes together.
+Habitat for Humanity is a global nonprofit that partners volunteers with families in need of affordable housing to build homes together.
 Qualified individuals or families contribute with their sweat equity or attend personal finance or homeownership courses.

 • In need of better housing